vbookshelf/Offline-PDF-Redactor/README.md

 - Open a plain text editor.
 - Paste the content by pressing Cmd + V.
 - <b>Verify</b>: Check the pasted text content.
 The redacted text should not appear anywhere.
-- <b>Important</b>: If any of your redacted words or phrases show up, the redaction was not properly applied, and the document is not safe to share.
+- <b>Important</b>: If any of your redacted words or phrases show up, the redaction was not properly applied.
+The document is not safe to share.

 <br>